matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Variable/system-variables/sql-mode.md

    c.
 Rejects values outside the allowed range from being inserted into any column.
    d.
 Rejects strings from being inserted into numeric type columns.
    e.
 Rejects date or time strings from being inserted into non-date or time type columns.
    f.
-Rejects values that exceed the length defined for CHAR, VARCHAR, and TEXT type columns from being inserted.
+Rejects values that exceed the length defined for `CHAR`, `VARCHAR`, and `TEXT` type columns from being inserted.
    g.
 Rejects values with mismatched data types from being inserted into foreign key columns.

    Note that enabling strict mode may cause problems for some old applications as they may assume that MatrixOne does not perform mandatory constraint checks.
 If you encounter problems when updating or migrating applications, consider disabling strict mode or modifying the application to comply with strict mode requirements.